10 Christmas dinner ideas from Latin America

 Finally, at the stroke of midnight on the eve of Christmas, the Midnight Mass known as 'Misa de Gallo' (Rooster's Mass) occurs to commemorate the birth of Jesus.
 Most historians agree the mass originally started 'ad galli cantus' or 'when the rooster crows' at the break of dawn, hence the name.

 Now enjoy 10 tasty ideas for your Christmas dinner:

-Asado a la Parrilla: The tradition in Argentina calls for coal and patience to make a perfect ?asado? which is actually a barbecue of any kind of meat.
-Don?t forget to pair it with ?sidra? (cider) which is the most popular drink for Christmas and New Year celebration.
+The tradition in Argentina calls for coal and patience to make a perfect 'asado' which is actually a barbecue of any kind of meat.
+Don't forget to pair it with 'sidra' (cider) which is the most popular drink for Christmas and New Year celebration.

-Niños Envueltos: Literally meaning ?wrapped kids? this very popular Christmas dish from Argentina is made of steaks filled with minced meat, spices, hard-boiled egg and onions.
+Literally meaning 'wrapped kids' this very popular Christmas dish from Argentina is made of steaks filled with minced meat, spices, hard-boiled egg and onions.
 Each steak is shaped into rolls and cooked until juicy and tender.

-Turkey: If you can?t face Christmas without turkey, at least try the Peruvian style, which involves proper condiment like ?aji panca? and inserting an apple into the bird to give it a distinct taste and aroma: sweet and spicy.
+If you can't face Christmas without turkey, at least try the Peruvian style, which involves proper condiment like 'aji panca' and inserting an apple into the bird to give it a distinct taste and aroma: sweet and spicy.
 Some also inject shots of pisco into the turkey for an alcoholic kick.
 On the side add a Waldorf salad (apples, celery, mayonnaise, grapes and chopped nuts), a sweet potato purée, apple sauce, and rice.